 Extrasensory perception is a well-known practice.
 Often associated with magic or even black magic.
 It sets off arguments between classical scientists and alternative scientists.
 Some would say, charlatans.

 This paranormal activity is at the center of some of the biggest TV programs today.
 We hear about it but is it true?
 Sensory science feels it’s a hoax but can we say for sure there’s something, whatever it might be, beyond the scope of our normal five senses?
 If so, that puts sensory science in a bind with regard to a full explanation of the universe.
 In fact, it opens up Pandora’s Box for science and most people’s worldview.

 Throughout Audit of the Universe, I’ve tried to avoid giving Sam Kneller’s opinion on controversial subjects.
 I’ve interjected my thoughts and reflections but have tried to remain as objective as possible.
-To discuss extrasensory phenomena I’m practically going to turn this post over to Lynn McTaggart and a resume of her book, The Field.
+To discuss extrasensory phenomena, I’m practically going to turn this post over to Lynne McTaggart and a resume of her book, The Field.
 Her original profession was that of a journalist.
-She straightforwardly admits to not being a scientist but she is a tremendous investigative journalist.
-The Field is the story of her progressive project of tracking down extrasensory perception, for a purely scientific explanation.
+She straightforwardly admits to not being a scientist, but she is a tremendous investigative journalist.
+The Field is the story of her progressive project of tracking down extrasensory perception for a purely scientific explanation.

 Let me say, from the start, The Explanation does not concur with some of Lynne McTaggart’s conclusions and certainly not with her present practice.
 However, this resume of her quest is scientific and follows the trail of traditional scientists who, because of their accidental discoveries, tumbled into the realm of the extrasensory field.